havarunner/havarunner/README.md

 You can use scenarios by adding a static `@Scenarios` method and a constructor that takes in one argument.
-HavaRunner will then call your test methods once for each scenario.
+HavaRunner will then call your test methods once for each scenario – in parallel, of course.

-Havarunner will multiscenario tests in parallel.

 ````java
 @RunWith(HavaRunner.class)